Polynomial functors from free groups to a stable infinity-category

 with maps being inclusions of wedge summands.
 More generally, every split strongly cocartesian cube in $\catname{D}$ is equivalent to one of this form. \end{exmp} \begin{lem} Let $\catname{C}$, $\catname{D}$ be categories with finite coproducts.
 Let $F\colon \catname{C}\to \catname{D}$ be a functor that preserves finite coproducts.
 Then $F$ preserves split cubical diagrams, as well as split cocartesian cubical diagrams and split strongly cocartesian cubical diagrams. \end{lem} \begin{proof} We claim that the following diagram of functor categories commutes up to a natural equivalence

 The reason that the diagram commutes is that, once again, the construction of left Kan extension only involves finite coproducts, and $F$ preserves finite coproducts.
 The split cubical diagrams in $\catname{C}$ and $\catname{D}$ are precisely the objects in the essential image of the horizontal functors in this diagram.
 It follows that $F$ preserves split cubical diagrams.
 The proof for split (strongly) cocartesian cubical diagrams is similar.
-One just needs to replace $\ob(\power(n))$ with $\ob(\power(n)_{\le n-1})$ (or $\ob(\power(n)_{\le 1})$) in the left column of the diagram. \end{proof} \begin{exmps} Let $\catname{D}$ be a category with coproducts.
+One just needs to replace $\ob(\power(n))$ with $\ob(\power(n)_{\le n-1})$ (or $\ob(\power(n)_{\le 1})$) in the left column of the diagram. \end{proof} \begin{exmps} Let $\catname{D}$ be an $\infty$-category with coproducts.
+Let $\ho(D)$ denote the homotopy category of $\catname{D}$.
 The canonical functor $\catname{D} \to \ho(\catname{D})$ from $\catname{D}$ to its homotopy category preserves coproducts, and therefore it preserves split (cocartesian) cubical diagrams.